datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista_fm.md

   `g^y` and the key `K = g^x*y` concatenates `g^y` with `g^x` and signs with
   his asymmetric key and then encrypts the signature with K. He then sends `g^y, E_k(S_B(g^y,g^x))` to Alice.
-Alice decodes the message and sends her own encrypted package to Bob, veryfying her own identity.
+Alice decodes the message and sends her own encrypted package to Bob, verifying her own identity.
 * **AKEP2:** authenticated key exchange protocol 2, uses nonce, two long-term keys shared by A and B. Two secure keyed hash functions, implicit key authentication against active attack
-  * Limitations: two parties are required to share som secrets in advance.
+  * Limitations: two parties are required to share some secrets in advance.
 If one user has communications with a lot of people, a table for secrets has to be maintained
   * Solution: use a trusted middle party, i.e. a server